 At this point I was looking around to see if I could locate the “Candid Camera.”

-“According the rollout plan, we had to strike hard and fast!
+Dead serious, Abner continued–“According the rollout plan, we had to strike hard and fast.
 The next morning, Sunday, we started our run at 6:00 and by 10:30 we had all of our banners strung out.
-We had them in Searcy, Conway, Malvern, and Pine Bluff and all but one were hung high up on the 3rd or 4th floor!
-Each banner was located so that, after services, the church goers would be looking straight up at them as they were standing on the church steps, shaking the preacher’s hand, and telling him how much they enjoyed his sermon!
-We even gave our business a name: INDIGNATION INDUSTRIES.”
+We had them in Searcy, Conway, Malvern, and Pine Bluff and all but one were hung high up on the third or forth floor.
+Each banner was located so that, after services, the church goers would be looking straight up at them as they were standing on the church steps, shaking the preacher’s hand, and telling him how much they enjoyed his sermon.
+We even gave our business a name … INDIGNATION INDUSTRIES.”

 Reaching over his brother’s head, he brought a manila envelope down from a shelf and pulled out a Polaroid snapshot.
-It was a picture of an old red brick 4-storied hotel complete with arched windows and black iron fire escapes.
-I wasn’t sure what town it was in but it could have been Atlanta before Sherman struck the match!
-What was also in the photo was something that you would never find pictured in any old Civil War tintype!
-A white banner with crude red lettering was spread between the broken paned corner windows of the top floor.
+It was a picture of an old red brick four storied hotel complete with arched windows and black iron fire escapes.
+I wasn’t sure what town it was in but it could have been Atlanta before Sherman struck the match.
+What was also in the photo was something that you would never find pictured in any old Civil War tintype … a dirty grass stained white banner with crude red lettering spread between the broken paned corner windows of the top floor.

 I didn’t hang around for much of the final installment.
 As I climbed up and out of the cabin, Abner was telling Bert about what went wrong with their rollout.
 I didn’t catch the details but he said something about a Monday morning article in the Arkansas Democrat-Gazette and an FBI probe into possible RICO act violations.

 … Gave my lady two coconuts, She said to me … this is okay–but, I know you want to be nice to me, But what good are the nuts without the tree…